Want to know the best area to stay in Paris with your family?

 8th Arrondissement (8e) Champs-Elysees

 One of the most famous roads in the world, the Champs-Elysees is the finishing point of the Tour de France held annually in July.
 The 8th quarter is a mixture of wealthy Parisians and tourists, and is also the largest business district in Paris.
+There are plenty of excellent hotels to find in this quarter.

 Other sights worth seeing are the Arc de Triomphe, Place de la Concorde and the Elysees Palace, which is the French President’s home.